 Sub-Saharan Africa

-Sub-Saharan African (SSA) security dynamics are driven by weak state institutions, ethno-religious rifts, and conflicts that are fueled by its abundance of natural resources.
+Sub-Saharan Africa (SSA) security dynamics are driven by weak state institutions, ethno-religious rifts, and conflicts that are fueled by its abundance of natural resources.
 Sub-Saharan regimes are often reliant on narrow bases of support that leverage, rather than redress, ethno-religious divisions to maintain power.
-The resultant lack of national institutions combined with ethnic grievances often leads to long-term insurgencies fueled by access to natural resources such as diamonds or oil.
+The resultant lack of national institutions, combined with ethnic grievances, often leads to long-term insurgencies fueled by access to natural resources such as diamonds or oil.
 The prevalence of intractable conflicts leads both governments and rebels to neglect critical services such as healthcare infrastructure.

-Ethiopia is a politically unstable country with deep ethnic divisions currently hosting multiple interconnected ethnic armed conflicts.
-Ethiopia’s various ethnic armed organizations (EAO) have substantial control over regional governments and the central government is currently fighting the Fano militia in Amhara.
-The 2020-2022 war in the Tigray region resulted in more than 600,000 deaths and the political aftershock is currently at the centerpiece of the current inter-regional tensions.
+Ethiopia is a politically unstable country with deep ethnic divisions, currently hosting multiple interconnected ethnic armed conflicts.
+Ethiopia’s various ethnic armed organizations (EAOs) have substantial control over regional governments, and the central government is currently fighting the Amhara Fano National Movement in Amhara, the Oromo Liberation Army (OLA) in Oromia, and the Tigray Defense Forces in and around Tigray.
+The 2020-2022 war in the Tigray region resulted in more than 600,000 deaths, and the unresolved political aftermath is now at the center of the current inter-regional tensions.

 Ethiopia’s neighbors, Eritrea, Somalia, and Sudan, are frequently involved in domestic conflicts in Ethiopia, and vice versa.
-Interstate tensions between Ethiopia and Somalia (and Egypt) are high following Ethiopian plans to build a port in the self-recognized breakaway Somaliland region of Somalia.
+Ethiopia could become directly engaged in a new war with Eritrea where it harbors ambitions of sovereign access to the Red Sea.
+Ethiopia may also become more directly engaged in the neighboring Sudanese civil war where it supports the Rapid Support Forces (RSF).
 Conflicts in Ethiopia have previously disrupted supply chains for food and medicine, resulting in acute shortages.
 There is a high risk of kidnapping in the border regions with Kenya and Somalia.

 Asia-PACific

-The Asia Pacific (APAC) region hosts a variety of political dynamics born of huge disparities in geography and demographics.
-APAC countries tend to have ethnic and linguistic fault lines which frequently become divisions in the absence of robust state institutions.
-The region — situated on the Ring of Fire — also routinely experiences earthquakes and tsunamis, as well as some of the strongest tropical storms in world, which predominately originate in the Indian Ocean between the months of April and September.
+The Asia-Pacific (APAC) region hosts a variety of political dynamics born of huge disparities in geography and demographics.
+APAC countries tend to have ethnic and linguistic fault lines, which frequently become divisions in the absence of robust state institutions.
+The region, situated on the Ring of Fire, also routinely experiences earthquakes and tsunamis, as well as some of the strongest tropical storms in the world, which predominately originate in the Indian Ocean between the months of April and September.

 Myanmar (EXTREME Risk)

-The 2021 military coup in Myanmar triggered a civil war that continues to escalate.
-The central government under Tatmadaw (the Burmese military’s political arm) control is battling a coalition of ethnic armed groups (EAG) and pro-democratic forces for large swaths of the country.
-In recent weeks, rebel forces in Myanmar have advanced their territorial control in the interior and executed a series of significant attacks.
-Most notably, on 03 September, anti-junta resistance groups carried out airstrikes on multiple targets in Mandalay, the country's second-largest city.
+The 2021 military coup in Myanmar triggered a civil war that has seen control over vast swaths of the country change hands multiple times.
+The central government under Tatmadaw (the Burmese military’s political arm) control has taken back the initiative in its fight against an increasingly fractious coalition of ethnic armed groups (EAG) and pro-democratic forces.
 The war has seen a breakdown in Myanmar’s already strained logistical infrastructure, which seriously complicates travel, the supply of basic goods and services, and medical care.
 We advise against all unnecessary travel to Myanmar.

 Pakistan (High Risk)